neilmartin83/terraform-jamfpro-starter/README.md

 # Jamf Pro Terraform Starter

-A comprehensive, production-ready Terraform configuration for managing a complete Jamf Pro instance with an opinionated configuration.
+A comprehensive, almost production-ready Terraform configuration for managing a complete Jamf Pro instance with an opinionated set of examples.
 This project demonstrates what the authors consider best practice for Infrastructure as Code (IaC) with Jamf Pro.
-It can serve as a foundation for your own deployment.
+It can serve as inspiration for your own deployment.

 ## 🎯 Overview